grumply/pure-chat-example/README.md

-Multi-package Pure Skeleton with Development Environment
+An Example Chat Application in Pure
 ---

-This repo is an example of combining `cabal.project`, `Nix`, `node`, and `pure-platform` for an improved developer experience.
+This repo contains a simple chat application from [purehs.org](http://purehs.org/tut/introduction).

 First run
 ---